dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**We love life, not because we are used to living but because we are used to loving.**
+**When we are no longer able to change a situation - we are challenged to change ourselves.**

-Friedrich Nietzsche
+Viktor E. Frankl